mitarnik04/MicroUnit/docs/toolkit.md

 ## ValueBundle

-`ValueContext` is a simple container for bundling multiple values, especially useful for returning multiple values from `setUp` or test methods.
+A simple container for bundling multiple values, especially useful for returning multiple values from `setUp` or test methods.
 It offers convenient property-style access and supports marking values as read-only to avoid accidental changes.

 You can define and access properties on it, on the fly.